rozumary/Sofware-Engineering-2-Final-Project/README.md

-# Sofware-Engineering-2-Final-Project
+# Sofware-Engineering-2-Final-Project in CMSC 311
 We are Group 2 from BSCS 3AIS.
 This repository contains our Software Engineering project, where we were tasked to improve the Client Appointment and Monitoring Management System for LPPO, a capstone project system originally developed by Gilbert C. Etalla, Jerwin R. Pontipedra, and Rana S. Edgar Jr.

-CMSC 311 – Software Engineering
-Final Project : **Client Appointment and Monitoring Management System for Laguna Parole and Probation Office with SMS Notification**
+# Title: **Client Appointment and Monitoring Management System for Laguna Parole and Probation Office with SMS Notification**

 **Submitted to:**